-This summer, Applied Development staff attended two conferences that focused on building resources for Deaf, Hard of Hearing, and DeafBlind Persons.
-The joint ADARA (American Deafness and Rehabilitation Association) and AMPHL (Association of Medical Professionals with Hearing Losses) Conference held in Baltimore focused on bringing together professionals from across disciplines to, “address common barriers by sharing information resulting in more effective solutions.”
+This summer, Applied Development staff attended two conferences that focused on building resources for Deaf, hard of hearing, and DeafBlind people.
+The joint ADARA (American Deafness and Rehabilitation Association) and AMPHL (Association of Medical Professionals with Hearing Losses) Conference held in Baltimore focused on bringing together professionals from across disciplines to address common barriers by sharing information resulting in more effective solutions.
 The Registry of Interpreters for the Deaf (RID) Conference worked around the theme, “Come Together, Work Together, Thrive Together.”

 Both conferences presented a wide variety of speakers, panels, and workshops geared towards providing more effective services for people who are Deaf or Hard of Hearing.
 As champions for accessibility, we are pleased staff from Applied Development attended these important conferences.
 Here are three takeaways from the conferences.